Lukashku/lukashku.github.io/hackthebox/_posts/2019-07-27-lacasadepapel.md

 53udBEzjt3WPqYGkkDknVhjD
 -----END PRIVATE KEY-----
 ```
-Now the next step is to grab the <b>.crt</b> file from your Ib browser.
+Now the next step is to grab the <b>.crt</b> file from your web browser.
 In Firefox navigate to <b>Preferences > Privacy and Security > View Certificates</b>.
 Once there, in the top right click on <b>Authorities</b> and scroll down until you see the certificate for <b>lacasadepapelhtb.htb</b> and then import/download it to you host machine.

 ![certificate.png](../../resources/73133e73a77548c389752787b62b398b.png)